 Paris: Ambert .
 281pp.
 2nd ed.
 The first of several highly popular schoolboy novels with explicit gay themes written by this French writer, who befriended Count d'Adelsward Fersen and contributed to his journal Akademos.
 Very good in 1/4 leather binding, original wrappers (with cover photograph by Wilhelm con Gloeden) present, light cover wear, penned signature on endpaper.

 Léon Vanier/Albert Messein: Paris (1903).
 4to.
 174pp.
+Soft cover.
 This volume of poetry was written the same year as the author's "Messes Noires" scandal.
 It was also the year of his friendship with Loulou Locré, a pupil at the Lycée Carnot and of his ultimately disastrous association with Albert François de Warren, a contemporary who appears in Peyrefitte's novel about Fersen.
-Very good in decorative green boards with a tipped-on photograph of the author.
-The first hardbound copy of the book we have seen, in what appears to be a publisher's binding.
+Very good in original green wrappers with a tipped-on photograph of the author.
 Quite uncommon.